roosterMAP/notes/blackhole.md

 $$
 S = -\frac{1}{2} \mu^2 \lambda -
-E u + \Phi\phi +
+E v + \Phi\phi +
 \int^\theta \sqrt{\Theta}d\theta +
 \int^r \frac{P}{\Delta}dr +
 \int^r \frac{\sqrt{R}}{\Delta}dr
 $$

-An important thing to keep in mind is that the sign of the two square roots are independend of eachother.
+An important thing to keep in mind is that the sign of the two square roots are independent of each other.
+In fact, managing these signs becomes critical in correctly modeling the motion of a particle in the system.

 The integrated forms of the geodesic and orbit equations can now be obtained by using the fact that partial derivatives of the Jacobi actin wrt the constants of motion are themselves constant.
-Thus, but differentiating wrt $K$, $\mu$, $E$, and $\Phi$, we obtain:
+Thus, by differentiating wrt $K$, $\mu$, $E$, and $\Phi$, we obtain:

 $$
 \begin{aligned}